 Bringing your non-EEA spouse or non-EEA civil partner home to Ireland

-Irish citizens do not have an automatic entitlement to bring family members who are not nationals of the European Economic Area (EEA) or Switzerland to live in Ireland.
+Irish citizens do not have an automatic entitlement to bring family members who are not nationals of the European Economic Area (EEA), EU or Switzerland to live in Ireland.

 If you are returning to Ireland from outside the EEA with your non-EEA spouse or Non-EEA civil partner, your spouse or civil partner must get permission from the Irish National Immigration Service (INIS) to live with you in Ireland.

 This is a step-by-step guide to the immigration process for your Non-EEA spouse or Non-EEA civil partner.
 We also have a step by step guide if you are returning with your Non-EEA de-facto partner.